sulcgroup/oxdna_analysis_tools/README.md

 [Pathos](https://github.com/uqfoundation/pathos): 0.2.3</br>

 ### Setting up Bash autocompletes
 The invocation `oat` is calling a Python script which then handles calling the other available scripts.
 If you would like autocompletes for the specific script names (and are using a Unix command line), these are provided by `oat-completion.sh` which can also be found in the repository.
-To add autocompletes to your system, either append it to your `.bashrc` with:
+To add autocompletes to your system, either append it to your local `.bash_completion` file with:

-`cat oat-completion.sh >> ~/.bashrc`
+`cat oat-completion.sh >> ~/.bash_completion`

 Or add it to your global completions with: